How to Run ASO Keyword Research in 5 Minutes (With Live Rank Tracking)

 Step 4: Re-run the tool 2 weeks after you update metadata

-- Did your rank on the keywords you targeted actually move?
-If not, your metadata change didn't index — usually because Apple's title-cleaning stripped something, or because you over-indexed on a head term that's locked.
+Did your rank on the keywords you targeted actually move?
+If not, your metadata change didn't index.
+Usually that's because Apple's title-cleaning stripped something, or because you over-indexed on a head term that's locked.

-- Did any keywords you weren't targeting suddenly appear?
+And did any keywords you weren't targeting suddenly appear?
 Apple sometimes indexes you on adjacent terms when you change copy.
-These bonus rankings are free intelligence.
+Those bonus rankings are free intelligence.

 The saved-projects feature in the tool stores each run so you can see week-over-week deltas without doing the math yourself.